linkerd/website/linkerd.io/content/2/tasks/adding-your-service.md

 annotating the namespace, deployment, or pod with the `linkerd/inject: true` Kubernetes annotation, which will trigger *automatic proxy injection* when the resources are created.
-(See the [proxy injection page](/2/features/proxy-injection.md) for more on how this works.)
+(See the [proxy injection page](/2/features/proxy-injection) for more on how this works.)

 For convenience, Linkerd provides a [`linkerd inject`](/2/reference/cli/inject/) text transform command will add this annotation to a given Kubernetes manifest.
 Of course, these annotations can be set by other mechanisms.

-(Note that simply adding the annotation will not automatically inject the data plane proxy into pods that are already running.
-You will need to update the pods to trigger injection.
+Note that simply adding the annotation to a resource with pre-existing pods will not automatically inject those pods.
+You will need to update the pods (e.g. with `kubectl rollout restart` etc.) for them to be injected.
 With a [rolling update](https://kubernetes.io/docs/tutorials/kubernetes-basics/update/update-intro/), the proxy often can be added to a live service without interruption.)